badMiguel/dotfiles/README.md

 Heavily inspired by ThePrimeagen

-### Note:
+### Setup Tips:

-Note to future self.
-Add this code on .bashrc for tmux sessionizer to work
+1. Add this code on .bashrc for tmux sessionizer to work

 ```bashrc
 function ctrl_f_search() {